GoogleChrome/web.dev/src/site/content/en/blog/controlling-third-party-scripts/index.md

 is this part of the website is not owned by a single person or team, and therefore falls between the cracks.
-There's nothing more frustrating than optimizing your website, being pleased with the performance in a staging environment, only for the speed to regress in production because of tags that are being added.
+There's nothing more frustrating than optimizing your website, being happy with the performance in a staging environment, only for the speed to regress in production because of tags that are being added.
 Implementing a "vetting process" for third-party tags can help prevent this, by building a workflow that creates cross-functional accountability and responsibility for these tags.